PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ### 3. Configure the WiFi Application

-Open a terminal, and navigate to the root directory of this project.
+Within the terminal with the configured environment, navigate to the root directory of this project if needed.
 Open the project configuration menu:

 ```
 idf.py menuconfig